programminghistorian/ph-submissions/lessons/collaborative-digital-humanities-anaconda-jupyter.md

 [...]
 ```

-You can redirect the output of this command to a text file for eash sharing and version control.
+You can redirect the output of this command to a text file for easy sharing and version control.

 ```bash
 (prog_hist_env) public:ph-submissions thomasj$ conda list -e > requirements.txt